 Customers have different personalities.
 Some give you short testimonials like ‘I loved your services!” while others can write an ebook talking about their great experience.
 Kidding.

-What I mean is, you should focus on the right testimonials that add value to your page
+What I mean is, that you should focus on the right testimonials that add value to your page

 Ask yourself, will prospects: